 Form of donations-to date, all gifts to the Foundation have been gifts of money.
 The Foundation Board is disinclined to accept gifts of real or personal property for conversion into money through subsequent sale, purchase, or transfer of ownership.
 Neither the Foundation nor the Center is equipped to handle such transactions.

 For a more complete description of factors the Board considers in deciding whether to accept a gift, see the guidelines adopted by the Board.

-Individuals who wish to make a donation to the Foundation should contact the Foundations secretary
+Individuals or entities who may wish to make a donation to the Federal Judicial Center Foundation should contact the Foundation's secretary.